arshali2774/Learn-GitHub/readme.md

 1. Setup a remote repository

+   > [!NOTE]
-> **📘 Note:** The name of the remote repository we use is `origin` by default.
+   > The name of the remote repository we use is `origin` by default.
 However, you can change it to any name you like.
 For instance, I've used `root` here instead of `origin`.

 ```bash
 git remote add root <remote-repository-url>
 ```

-2. If you want to push your local branch to the remote repository, you can run the following command:
+1. If you want to push your local branch to the remote repository, you can run the following command:

 ```bash
 git push -u root <branch-name>